Wise Review [2023] – 7 Must Knows

 They are pretty vague on their website here because international wire transfers can literally take “1-5 business days”.

 However they are dedicated to speeding up transfers and we have noticed improvements over the years.
-As they said in a recent update “50% of transfers were completed in under 20 seconds”.
+As they said in a recent update “55% of transfers are now instant”.

 Speed | Notes | |